auroris/City-of-Heroes-Account-Portal/README.md

 # Setup Guide

-* Install [XAMPP 7.3.4](https://www.apachefriends.org/index.html).
+* Install [XAMPP 7.3.4](https://www.apachefriends.org/index.html) (or greater).
 Install it into the default suggested directory `C:\xampp`.
 De-select all options except for Apache (unless you need them for other things you need the server to do).

 * Install the [Microsoft PHP drivers for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=57916).
 If you installed XAMPP into the default location, the path you want to give the installer is `C:\xampp\php\ext`.